Syedaaneesa/flexedge/README.md

 1. **Planning & Structure**

-Conducted in-depth research on the FlexEdge brand and its target audience
+Performed thorough research on the FlexEdge brand and its target audience

-Created detailed wireframes and established the overall visual design direction
+Developed detailed wireframes and defined the project’s visual design direction
 2. **Theme Setup & Customization**
  Set up WordPress along with all necessary plugins